By adding a night

 Shutter Speed Setting

-darken the image due to the reduction of light
+but could unnecessarily darken the image due to the

 from an image intensifier increases with increasing